16161d/VolcaSampleMIDIator/README.md

 ### Chromatic Control

 The chromatic control is current set with a range of -/+ 12 semitones.
-Due to how this MIDI hack works, the samples won't be perfectly pitched in tune, the same is true for the RK-002.
+Due to how this MIDI hack works, the samples won't be perfectly pitched in tune, the same is true for the RK-002 (although their maths is probably more accurate than mine).

 Setting the sample control base key will automatically shift the chromatic base note two octaves higher.